-This book - my most recent Gurkha book - is due to be available to the public from 1 October this year (2019), although it can be pre-ordered on Amazon now by clicking on the image to the left or following the link below.
-With a foreword by Prince Charles, it forms an important part of this year's celebrations to commemorate the first 25 years of The Royal Gurkha Rifles (RGR).
-Containing more than 500 images spread over 288 pages, it provides a pictorial history of this new Gurkha regiment's first quarter century of life and gives a unique behind-the-scenes insight into how the regiment has managed to establish itself as one of the world's most capable fighting formations in such a short period of time.
-In my view the book is a valuable addition to the many Gurkha books out there because it focuses on one regiment and tries to explain what makes it so special.
+This book - my most recent Gurkha book - was published in July 2019 and quickly became a best-seller on Amazon.
+With a foreword by Prince Charles, it formed an important part of the celebrations in 2019 to commemorate the first 25 years of The Royal Gurkha Rifles (RGR).
+Containing more than 500 images spread over 288 pages, it provides a pictorial history of this new Gurkha regiment's first quarter century of life and gives a unique behind-the-scenes insight into how this elite regiment has managed to establish itself as one of the world's most capable fighting formations in such a short period of time.
+In my view the book is a valuable addition to the many Gurkha books out there because it focuses on one regiment and explores what makes it so special.

 It's a bit cheeky of me but I've included 'The Legacy' in this list of Gurkha books because it was my first attempt to write about Gurkhas in a fictional setting.
 The hero of the story is Harry Parker, a recently retired Gurkha officer, who, after being asked for help by the feisty and attractive Lucy Masters, finds himself having to recruit a small team of Gurkhas to take on one of the City of London's most unscrupulous bankers.
 There's lots of action, a bit of romance, some great locations (Nepal, Dartmoor, Edinburgh and London) and, of course, Gurkhas.
 I enjoyed writing the book so much that I've just finished the sequel, 'Reasonable Doubt!'
-You can find out more about 'The Legacy', and read the reviews, under the 'Books and Reviews' tab at the top of this page!
+You can find out more about 'The Legacy', and read the reviews, under the 'Books and Articles' tab at the top of this page (or just click this hyperlink!).

-BOOKS STILL TO BE ADDED TO THE ABOVE LIST (CLICK ON THEM TO SEE THEM ON AMAZON)
+BOOKS ABOUT GURKHAS STILL TO BE ADDED TO THE ABOVE LIST (CLICK ON THEM TO SEE THEM ON AMAZON)

 This book was written by Christopher Bullock and was published in 2009.
 Of the many factual Gurkha books out there, this has to be my favourite (other than my own!) because it was written by someone, like me, who spent his military career serving with Gurkhas.
 Moreover, the author earned a Military Cross (MC) on secret 'Claret' operations during the Borneo Confrontation and was Brigadier Brigade of Gurkhas when the number of Gurkhas serving in the British Army was radically reduced under 'Options for Change' in the 90s.
 Of the Gurkha books on my shelf, it remains my 'go to' reference when I need to check a fact!